cybergeekgyan/Applied-Machine-Learning-and-Deep-Learning/README.md

 - [Scikit-Learn Documentation](): The official documentation of `Scikit-Learn`, a popular Python library for machine learning, contains comprehensive guides, examples, and API references.

 - [TensorFlow and Keras Documentation](): The official documentation of `TensorFlow` and `Keras` provides guides, tutorials, and examples for deep learning applications.

+## How to Contribute

+We believe in community-driven learning, and contributions from fellow data enthusiasts are highly encouraged.
+Whether you want to share your own tutorial, add a helpful resource, or improve existing content, please check the [CONTRIBUTING.md](link_to_contributing_file) file for guidelines on how to contribute.

+**Disclaimer:** Include any necessary disclaimers or copyright notices here if applicable.

+---